Ensure your CV format is structured to best highlight your unique experience and life situation.

 Driver job outlook in 2025 — things to know

-According to the Office for National Statistics (ONS), drivers in the UK earn an average annual salary of £25,544.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), drivers in the UK earn an average annual salary of £25,544.

 You can find information about the gender pay gap for drivers on the ONS’ website.